dustymugs/cmr/doc/train.md

 cd preprocess/cub
 main
 ```
+When prompted for 3d model alignment check, only respond *y* when the following is correct:

+* legs are negative and wings are positive along Z axis
+* beak is negative and tail is positive along Y axis
+* right side (e.g RLeg, RWing) are negative and left size (e.g. LLeg, LWing) are positive along X axis

 ### Model training
 Change the `name` to whatever you want to call.
 Also see `shape.py` to adjust